 Board of Directors

-Thomas J. Rachal, Chairman- Thomas J. Rachal is a Business Development Manager for VF Workwear, a division of VF Corporation.
+Thomas J. Rachal, Chairman- Thomas J. Rachal is a Sr. Director, Business Development for Bulwark Protection, a division of Workwear Outfitters.
 He is a graduate of The University of Texas in Austin TX.
-Before joining VF Workwear, Tom was a Senior Vice President at Riverside Manufacturing and served on the Presidential Council.
+Tom was a Senior Vice President at Riverside Manufacturing Company and served on the Presidential Council Board.
 Throughout his professional career, he has worked on various charitable boards, such as SpiritHorse Therapeutic Riding Center.
-Tom has a special interest in serving as chairman of the Board of Directors for Rays of Light.
-He and his wife, Denise, have a child with special needs, Sam.
+Tom has a special interest in serving as Chairman of the Board for Rays of light.
+He and his wife Denise, have a child with special needs, Sam.
 Tom has experienced first-hand the rewards that the program affords this special community.
 He has witnessed how Rays of Light has changed the lives of these awesome kids and their families.

-Stephen L. Arata, Treasurer- Stephen L. Arata is Chief Executive Officer of Caiman Energy II, LLC and of Blue Racer Midstream LLC.
+Stephen L. Arata, Treasurer- Stephen L. Arata is Chief Executive Officer of Blue Racer Midstream LLC.
 Blue Racer is one of the largest gathering and processing systems in the Utica Shale gas play in Ohio and West Virginia.
 Stephen is a graduate of Southern Methodist University and received his MBA from the J.L.
 Kellogg School of Management at Northwestern University.
 Stephen was one of the original volunteers for Night Lights in 2001, has been an active volunteer since then, and has been on the Rays of Light board since its formation.
-Stephen is married with three children, the youngest two of whom were also active volunteers at Night
+Stephen is married with three children, the youngest two of whom were also active volunteers at Night Lights.

 Alden Brosseau - Alden and her family came to Lover’s Lane UMC through the Rays of Light Ministry in 2003.
 She joined the Board of Directors in 2017.
 Alden is a graduate of the University of Texas and received her Masters of Science degree from the University of Texas at Dallas.
 Alden has dedicated her professional career to working with school-aged children with special needs and their families.
 Alden and her husband, Chip, have two children.
 In her free time, Alden enjoys volunteering, attending her boys sporting events and reading.